mjfrigaard/sharing-your-work/manuscript/chapter3.md

 Windows has a command line tool called Powershell, but this is not the same as the Unix shells discussed above.
 The differences between these tools reflect the differences in design between the two operating systems.
 However, if you're a Windows 10 user, you can install a [bash shell command-line tool](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).

+## Command line interfaces (shells, terminals, and text)

+The [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (CLI) was the predecessor to a GUI, and there is a reason these tools haven't gone away.
+CLI is a text-based screen where users interact with their computer's programs, files, and operating system using a combination of commands and parameters.
+This basic design might make the CLI sound inferior to a trackpad or touchscreen, but after a few examples of what's possible from on the command-line and you'll see the power of using these tools.

 ### What Terminal looks like

 Below is an image of what the terminal application looks like on macOS with Homebrew syntax highlighting.